moewhale/wnmp/README.md

 > Panels trade security for convenience — WNMP restores control and trust.

-## How to Install and Use WMMP on Windows?
+## How to Install and Use WNMP on Windows?

 Ensure you are using Windows 11.
 First, install the WSL subsystem.